co-cddo/data-marketplace-infrastructure/README.md

    ```
 2. If the ALB is changed then update WAF and the CNAME accordingly.

-> ⚠️ This may cause a **temporary service outage**.
-Application pods in the Kubernetes cluster will be restarted.
+> ⚠️ These may cause a **temporary service outage**.
+Application pods in the Kubernetes cluster might be restarted.